sgmurphy/wordpress-plugins/flexible-checkout-fields/readme.txt

 If you are upgrading from the old WooCommerce Checkout Fields version (1.1, woocommerce-checkout-fields) make sure to completely delete the old version first.
 Your settings will be kept.
 If you install the new version without deleting the old one you may break your WordPress installation.

 == Changelog ==

+= 4.0.0 - 2024-02-05 =
+* Major Update!
+* Added integration with a PRO plugin version 4
+* Added new conditional logic tab in admin settings

 = 3.6.0 - 2024-01-16 =
 * Added support for WooCommerce 8.5